Updated: Sep 22

 The holiday season is fast approaching - oh how time flies!
 Before you know it, these wonderfully diverse books will be sitting on bookshelves everywhere.
 If these gorgeous covers are any indication of how engaging these stories will be, it's safe to say we have something to get excited about!

 Whether it's gathering together after a big meal or grabbing a book just before bed, these picture books will make a great addition to any holiday celebration.
-Which picture books are you looking forward to adding to your bookshelf?
+For your convenience, we've included publisher's descriptions along with each book.

 A cumulative all-holiday carol packed to the brim with family, food, love, and Black joy, especially perfect for Thanksgiving, Christmas, graduations, and all family celebrations.